yanickrochon/co-efficient/README.md

 #### Engine API

 * *[static]* **extSep**:*{String}* - the extension separator character used to split extensions when resolving a template, if specified as a string.
-(See [
 * *[static]* **registerModifier** *(modifier:String, callback:Function)* - register a
 template's block segment modifier.
 A modifier will transform the output of that block at render-time.
 See [Block Modifiers](#block-modifiers).